 Moreover, to translate the word “crucifixo” as “crucifix” begs the question: Which “true crucifix”?
 There was no such thing.
 A crucifix is a cross bearing a corpus, that is, a representation of the body of Jesus in some medium (ivory, metal, paint, etc.).
 Minus the corpus, the object is called simply a “cross,” in Italian, “croce,” as in the name of the Roman Basilica of “Santa Croce in Gerusalemme,” which housed a relic, that is, a piece of the “true cross” supposedly found by St. Helena in the 4th century.
 St. Helena is honored in yet another of the four piers under the cupola of St. Peter’s decorated by Bernini, this same pier housing yet another piece of the “true cross.”
 As Catholics well knew, the “true cross” found by Helena had long been splintered into hundreds of pieces scattered as relics across all of Christendom.

-Finally on a linguistic note, in Italian, the word "ritratto" (portrait) is almost never used to refer to anything other than the likeness of a person, and not an inanimate object.
+Finally on a linguistic note, in Italian, the word “ritratto” (portrait) is only rarely used to refer to anything other than the likeness of a person, and not an inanimate object.

 - PAGE 309: the 1623 editing of Michelangelo’s homoerotic poetry by his grand-nephew, Michelangelo Buonarroti the Younger:

-For the latest detailed discussion of this "reputation-saving" revisions of Michelangelo's love poetry in the first published edition, now see Janie Cole, Music, Spectacle and Cultural Brokerage in Early Modern Italy: Michelangelo Buonarroti il Giovane (2 vols., Florence: Olschki, 2011), pp. 39-45 (see n.71 on p.
+For the latest detailed discussion of the extensive “reputation-saving” revisions of Michelangelo’s love poetry in the first published edition by his grand-nephew — who removed any homoerotic allusions and any less-than-completely orthodox religious language — see Janie Cole, Music, Spectacle and Cultural Brokerage in Early Modern Italy: Michelangelo Buonarroti il Giovane (2 vols., Florence: Olschki, 2011), pp. 39-45 (see n.71 on p.
 42 for other detailed discussions of this well-known fact).

 - PAGE 331: BERNINI AND WATER: